apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 ### 3.3.
 Use pipeline_executor to load pipeline module to run network in pipeline parallism mode.

 Pipeline executor works asynchronously.
-Unlike the graph executor that launches a task by calling a blocking `run` API, we can kick off a task by calling a non-blocking `set_input` API in pipeline executor:

-set_input: queue the input in the buffer.
-run: run with the input at the front.
+Unlike the blocking `run` API in graph executor, `run` API in pipeline executor is non-blocking.
+As a result, we could have the following scenario:

-set_input: queue the input in the buffer.
+1. set_input(): Push the input to the queue.
-run: run with the input at the front. get_output
+2. run(): Launch a task with the first input in the queue.
-set_input: queue the input in the buffer.
+3. set_input(): Push the second input to the queue.
-run: run with the input at the front. get_output get_output
+4. set_input(): Push the third input to the queue.
+5. run(): Launch a task with the second input.
+6. get_output(): Get the output of the first input.
+7. run(): Launch a task with the third input.
+8. get_output(): Get the output of the second input.
+9. get_output(): Get the output of the third input.

-`get_output` can be called anytime, and it will return an empty array if no output is ready.
+As can be seen, `get_output()` can be called anytime to get the first available output in the result queue, and it will return an empty array if no output is ready.

-following is one example
+Following is one example:

 ```python
 #...